Website for Good | Applications are now open. Apply →

 A content management system, or CMS, is a software that you can use to manage your website content.
 Instead of tinkering with code, they offer a user interface to interact with to make changes to your website.

-WordPress, one of the most popular CMS, is pictured below.
+WordPress, the most popular CMS, is pictured below.

 8. Front-end vs. Back-end